Trailer Park Boys: The Movie

-Trailer Park Boys: The Movie (also known as Trailer Park Boys: Countdown to The Big Dirty and simply Trailer Park Boys) is a 2006 black comedy crime film based on the television series Trailer Park Boys itself a sequel to the 1999 film of the same name.
+Trailer Park Boys: The Movie (also known as Trailer Park Boys: Countdown to The Big Dirty and simply Trailer Park Boys) is a 2006 Canadian comedy crime film based on the television series Trailer Park Boys itself a sequel to the 1999 film of the same name.
 The film follows characters Ricky, Julian, and Bubbles creating a plan for the Big Dirty, one last crime that will enable them to retire from their criminal lives.
 The film, like the series, was directed and produced by Mike Clattenburg, with Ivan Reitman as an executive producer.
 It was released in Canada on October 6, 2006, and a limited release in the United States began on January 25, 2008.
 It has developed into a cult film since then.